AMooney2019/Task-Time-Scoring/README.md

 7. Run the script.
 A set of descriptive statistics and the confidence interval for the scored values should appear in the Output panel.

 ## Limitations
-The script will fail if the sample cells contain text values.
+The script will fail if the sample cells contain blanks or text values.

 #### References